SDRAST/SDRAST.github.io/html/_sources/aboutpages.rst.txt

         Resources:
         |- aboutgit
         |- aboutpages
+  Astronomy
+    docs
+      source
+        index.rst
+  Astrophysics
+    docs
+      source
+        index.rst
+  (and so on)

 In other words, the links in Contents point to the ``README.rst`` of each package.
 The ``README.rst`` should contain a short description of the package